Skip to content

 • Crypto holdings (too volatile to count as reliable savings)

-• Money you owe yourself from loans against your 401(k)
+• Money owed from loans against your 401(k)

 Frequently asked questions